 The Failure and the Return

 This foolishness is not a flaw but a spiritual gift.
 Perceval is the Fool of the Tarot — the unnumbered card, zero, the one who steps off the cliff with perfect trust.
 His innocence gives him access to experiences that the wise and worldly cannot reach.
-But innocence alone is insufficient.
+But innocence alone is insufficient; luckily, Percival's aptitude for growth, and adaptation to adversity, is practically boundless.

 He arrives at the castle of the Fisher King and witnesses the astonishing Grail procession: the bleeding lance, the candelabras, the radiant Grail itself.
 He wants to ask what it means.
 But he has been told by his mentor Gornemanz not to ask too many questions — and so he remains silent.
 He fails to ask the question that would have healed the king and restored the Waste Land: "Whom does the Grail serve?"

 In Wolfram's version, Perceval's journey of redemption takes years.
 He wanders in despair, loses his faith, rages against God.
 He meets the hermit Trevrizent, who reveals the Grail's secrets.
-And finally, transformed by suffering into genuine compassion, he returns to the Grail Castle and asks the pivotal question — not a ritual formula wyrd, but a deeply human cry: "Uncle, what ails you?"
+And finally, transformed by suffering into genuine compassion, he returns to the Grail Castle and asks the pivotal question — not a ritual formula, but a deeply human cry: "Uncle, what ails you?"
 The king is healed.
 The Waste Land blooms.
-The fool becomes the Grail King.
+The fool becomes the Grail King henceforth.

 The Knight of the Holy Grail by Frederick Judd Waugh